-The Audit Committee shall consist of three or more directors appointed by the Board of Directors, all of whom shall be independent and unrelated to the Company and as such shall not be officers (other than a non-executive Chairman or Corporate Secretary who is not an employee of the Company) or employees of or have a meaningful business relationship with the Company or any of the Company's affiliates or be an immediate family member of any of the foregoing.
-Each of the members of the Audit Committee shall satisfy the applicable independence and financial literacy requirements of the laws governing the Company, the applicable stock exchanges on which the Company's securities are listed and applicable securities regulatory authorities.
+The Audit Committee shall consist of three or more Directors appointed by the Board of Directors, a majority of whom shall not be executive officers, employees or control persons of the Corporation or of an affiliate of the Corporation.
+Each of the members of the Audit Committee shall satisfy the applicable independence and financial literacy requirements of the laws governing the Corporation, the applicable stock exchanges on which the Corporation's securities are listed and applicable securities regulatory authorities.